Transformosa/bimU.io.Docs/docs/index.md

 ### Fully Functional Design Review Tool

 What's more than a 3D visulisation tool? bimU.io Viewer is natively built for reviewing engineering design in the Cloud.
-It includes everything you need to interrogate BIM data, such as versatile 3D navigation tools, a cloud-hosted BIM database, an interoperable markup view, etc. bimU.io produces a lightweight BIM model that is blazingly fast over the internet and available on all your devices.
+It includes everything you need to interrogate BIM data, such as versatile 3D navigation tools, a cloud-hosted BIM database, an interoperable markup view, etc. bimU.io transforms your BIM model to a lightweight BIM format that is blazingly fast and smooth over the internet and available on all your devices.
 What you really need is just a modern web browser!

 ### Sharing BIM Made Easy